Living with Mesothelioma

 - Keep up with cancer screenings.
 Mesothelioma most often recurs, even after remission.
 Make sure you can catch it early by staying up to date with your oncologist’s recommendations for screenings.

 - Continue getting therapy and support.
-Cancer survivors often have mixed emotions and can still benefit from good mental health care, from support groups and therapy.
+Cancer survivors often have mixed emotions and can still benefit from good mental health care, support groups, and therapy.

 Life with mesothelioma is difficult.
-It is scary and unsettling to face such a serious diagnosis and to then live with the physical reality of cancer and its treatments.
+It is scary and unsettling to face such a serious diagnosis and live with the physical reality of cancer and its treatments.
 Keep these tips in mind as you go through this journey, and keep your loved ones close for support.

-Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP
+Anne Courtney, AOCNP, DNP

-Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
+Medical Reviewer and EditorAnne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.